cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 [Key Concepts](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html)

-You can add data to an Amazon Kinesis data stream via PutRecord and PutRecords operations, Amazon Kinesis Producer Library (KPL), or Amazon Kinesis Agent.
+### Producers

+Producers are the systems sending data.
+You can send data using:
+- **Kinesis API & PutRecord** and PutRecords operations
+- **Amazon Kinesis Producer Library** (KPL)
+- **Amazon Kinesis Agent**

-**note how KPL and kinesis agent are different.KPL is only available on Java and C+
+**note how KPL and kinesis agent are different.
+KPL is only available on Java and C+

+### Consumers

+Kinesis Stream consumers can be implemented with:

+- **Kinesis Client Library ( KCL )**
+    - This is a pre-built library that helps you easily build Amazon Kinesis Applications for reading and processing data from an Amazon Kinesis stream.
+    - This library handles complex issues such as adapting to changes in stream volume, load-balancing streaming data, coordinating distributed services, and processing data with fault-tolerance, enabling you to focus on business logic while building applications.
+- **Kinesis Connector Library**
+    - Used to connect Kinesis with other services on AWS.
+KCL is required to use this Library
+- **Kinesis Data Streams API** (but KCL is recommended)

 ## Kinesis Streams
 ![](../../assets/amazon_kinesis_streams.png)

+_TODO_...

 ### Kinesis Data Streams